 While asphalt shingles may not beat out slate, clay tiles, or metal for long-term durability, they are by no means a weakling in the realm of roof protection.
 Shingles protect the base felt, or underlayment, from rapid deterioration under UV radiation and damage from debris and hail.
 This underlayment is what keeps the roof water tight.
 Asphalt shingles are meant to take the normal weathering elements and protect the underlayment for 20 to 50 years, if not damaged.

 Composed of at least one layer of asphalt mixed with a fiberglass base mat and covered with dyed granules of rock or plastic, the least expensive models are tested to last about 20 years if not traumatized.
 Weightier architectural shingles, also known as dimensional shingles, run from a basic 30-year grade up to a heavy 50-year.
-Installation costs may increase with the weight of the chosen shingle system.
+Installation costs may increase or vary with the weight of the chosen shingle system.

 A rubberized asphalt modifier known as styrene-butadiene-styrene, or SBS, is a fairly new development in shingle technology.
 SBS makes shingles less likely to crack in freezing temperatures or suffer damage from hailstones two inches or less in size.
 While SBS shingles do cost more than regular shingles, they have proved themselves worthy of their impact resistant description.
 Other shingles billed as hail resistant use a layer of fabric to lessen impact damage.
 They tend to cost less than the SBS modified shingles.
 Some insurance companies offer discounts on premiums for use of impact resistant roof systems.
+Call us to know more about the benefits of SBS.

 Economy of Asphalt Shingles